+- > buried and overhead services

+- > heavy machinery

+- > moving or rotating machinery

+- high pressure hydraulics

-- excavations
+- > excavations

 - noise

-- traffic
+- > traffic

-- environmental contamination
+- > environmental contamination

-- dust
+- > dust

-- fall from heights
+- > fall from heights

-- weather.
+- > weather.

 Ground contamination is an environmental engineering issue, not a geotechnical engineering issue.
-However the risk that part or all of any subject site contains contaminated land needs to be considered.
+However, the risk that part or all of any subject site contains contaminated land needs to be considered.
 The quantity of existing information available to help identify contaminated land sites can vary considerably within different regions of New Zealand.
 At the desk study phase, the relevant territorial authority maps and file records should be reviewed to identify any known potential contamination hazard at the subject site.

-The issue of contaminated land is beyond the scope of this document, however a wide range of contaminants may be present in the ground as a result of either current or historic land uses.
-For this reason the following general guidance is provided.
+The issue of contaminated land is beyond the scope of this document; however, a wide range of contaminants may be present in the ground as a result of either current or historic land uses.
+For this reason, the following general guidance is provided.